 The skew in Pentecostal historiography is partly because of the exoticization and marginalization of “the other” that has been prevalent in all western literature, creating Orientalism and colonialist or androcentric stereotypes.
 These stereotypes were usually unconsciously transferred onto the “subjects” of the missionary enterprise to create a distorted representation of them.
-The marginalization of women and national workers is also because most of the main sources used in the writing of these histories (early Pentecostal periodicals, reports of missionaries and missionary letters) were originally written for home consumption and fund raising.
-If national workers were mentioned at all, it was usually as anonymous “native workers” or at best, they were mentioned by a single name that does not clearly reveal their identity today.
+The marginalization of women and national workers is also because most of the main sources used in the writing of these histories (early Pentecostal periodicals, reports of missionaries, and missionary letters) were originally written for home consumption and fund raising.
+If national workers were mentioned at all, it was usually as anonymous “native workers” or, at best, they were mentioned by a single name that does not clearly reveal their identity today.
 Their memory is now extremely difficult or impossible to retrieve.
 This is not only a problem in Pentecostal mission history, as Brian Stanley has pointed out, because at the beginning of the twentieth century the missionary movement as a whole was overwhelmingly “indigenous” in the areas of its greatest expansion, even though there was scant acknowledgment of this.
 Yet because of its emphasis on the empowering ability of the Spirit to equip ordinary believers for missionary service without requiring prior academic qualifications, Pentecostalism was probably more dependent on “national workers” than any other missions were at the time.

 The Missionary Nature of Pentecostalism